 Our quote builder will then display the covers that are most applicable to you, including public liability cover.

 This process takes only a few minutes and you could be covered with public liability insurance in just 10 minutes.

 You may often see public liability insurance and liability insurance used interchangeably.
 That's because they mean the same thing, but public liability insurance is the term most widely used in the UK, while liability insurance is generally used in the US and occasionally in the UK.

 Both terms refer to insurance that protects against claims of accidental injury or property damage to third parties.

 Accidents happen.
 Whether it’s a slip, trip, fall or someone injuring themselves using your equipment – it could lead to a lawsuit.
 There are many ‘no win, no fee’ services these days, which means you can still face a liability or compensation claim even if it wasn’t your fault.
 Public liability protects you should a claim be made.

 Check your client contracts to see whether they require a minimum level of cover before you choose your plan.
 When you’ve found an insurer you’re considering signing with, make sure they are aware of the risks that employees face while working with you (heavy lifting, working with chemicals, etc.).

-Public liability does not cover employees - it's designed to cover members of the public.
-To cover employees, you'll need to have employers liability insurance, which is a legal requirement in the UK if you have one or more employees.
+Public liability does not cover employees - it's designed to cover third parties and members of the public.
+Basically, anyone who isn't an employee.
+To cover employees, you'll need to have employers' liability insurance, which is a legal requirement in the UK if you have one or more employees.

 My business doesn't involve much interaction with members of the public - do I need public liability insurance?